Nancy Pelosi says Cuomo should ‘look inside his heart’ and ask ‘if he can govern effectively’

 On Friday evening, a photographer captured Cuomo outside the governor’s mansion in Albany, talking on the phone while draped in a blanket.

-Fallout over Cuomo’s multiple scandals has only continued to widen, however.
+Fallout over Cuomo’s multiple scandals has only continued to widen.

 A majority of the New York congressional delegation has now called for Cuomo’s resignation, and the New York State Assembly authorized an investigation into the allegations against the governor last week, the first step toward possible impeachment.